 Stop sharing your passwords.
 This cannot be said too much.
 It may sound cute and loving and mushy, but sharing your passwords with lovers and friends is a huge security risk.
 There is a reason why the Police and your banker tell you not to do it.
 They are not being paranoid; they deal with these cases daily.

-Also, if you get a call from anyone alleging to be from a bank or any other service provider and they ask for your login details, end the call immediately.
-Do not give those info out.
+Also, if you get a call from anyone alleging to be from a bank or any other service provider, and they ask for your login details, end the call immediately.
+Do not give those infos out.

 How to tell if your smartphone has been hacked or cloned and tracking your phone